ruyd/Concentrate/README.md

 Reading a lot or studying a bit?

-From a safe way to fight interruptions and distractions to a surprisingly helpful app for concentration
+A safe way to fight interruptions, distractions and a surprisingly helpful app for concentration

 ### Features